 Google Maps - a default map and navigation application for Android phones and tablets; also available for Apple iOS devices.
 When set as preferred navigation app, Google Maps will launch in response to navigate buttons next to stop coordinates, its address and route.

 OsmAnd Maps & Navigation for Android devices - an open source map and navigation application for Android and Apple iOS devices based on OpenStreetMap (OSM) map data.
 All the main functionality works both online and offline.
 Offered as both free (limited number of map downloads) and a moderately-priced paid version.
 In order to launch OsmAnd Maps & Navigation from Furkot, set the preferred app to Default Map App in the Navigation Apps and use the navigate button next to exact coordinates for the most reliable results.
 If you export a GPX file from Furkot you can open it via File Browser or Dropbox or you can copy it to the

-Scenic - a new Apple iOS navigation app by the same developer intended for motorcycle riders and everyone else who enjoys scenic touring.
+Scenic - a new Apple iOS navigation app by an motorcycle enthusiast intended for motorcycle riders and everyone else who enjoys scenic touring.
 You can select Scenic as your preferred navigation app to launch in response to navigate buttons next to stop coordinates, its address and route.
 Scenic can also import entire trips created with Furkot: export your trip in the GPX format making sure to select tracks (and not routes) and select Scenic as the Open in option to convert the exported file into a navigable route.
 In addition to turn by turn and voice navigation, Scenic offers many specialized features: offline maps, ride tracking and recording, route creation and scenic route finding among others.

 Regardless of the phone, we would like Furkot to work with other map and navigation apps but we cannot test them all.
 You can help by testing apps you have installed on your phone following these instructions for Android or Apple iOS devices.